port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 The AWS exporter uses an [`AWS IAM Policy`](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) which specifies the permissions to `list` and `read` the AWS resources you want to export (the ones you configured in the [`config.json`](#exporter-configjson-file)).

-For example, in order to export `Lambda Functions`, you need to create a policy with the following definition:
+For example, in order to export `lambda functions`, you need to create a policy with the following definition:

 ```json showLineNumbers
 {